MotusWTS/motusClient/inst/doc/upstream_api.md

          - bi; numeric burst interval or period of tag, in seconds
          - pulseLen; numeric length of tag pulses, in ms (not applicable to all tags)

-      - tagDeps; a list with these columns:
+      - tagDeps; a object with these array fields:
          - tagID; integer motus tagID
          - deployID; integer tag deployment ID (internal to motus)
          - projectID; integer motus ID of project which *deployed* tag